inasafe/inasafe-doc/docs/source/tutorial-docs/socialisation/inasafe-in-more-detail.rst

 39. :guilabel:`Click InaSAFE Print`, save accordingly

-Now that you have run InaSAFE to find out “how many buildings might be affected”, lets find out how many people.
+Now that you have run InaSAFE to find out how many buildings might be affected, lets find out how many people.

 Evacuation as a percentage
 ..........................

 .. note:: *We were able to determine how many people needed to be evacuate in the last scenario by specifying how deep the water had to be for the location to be determined unsafe.
-However when you don’t know how deep the water is and you only know the flooded area, it is hard to determine how many people will need evacuating.
+However when you dont know how deep the water is and you only know the flooded area, it is hard to determine how many people will need evacuating.
 InaSAFE therefore needs your help!*

 Instead of determining how many people will be evacuated by  a spatial area, this scenario used the affected population.
 InaSAFE asks the user to input a percentage of the affected population that could be evacuated.